Academy of Osseointegration (Implant Interest Group)

 Dr. Ruchir Trivedi

 This program is accomplished in conjunction with the medical students.
 Dental students organize and provide oral health screenings and education for the men, women, and children that reside at the homeless shelter.
 Patients requiring emergent dental care are referred to School of Dental Medicine clinics.
 The program is conducted in fall through spring months.
 The program is coordinated by a third-year dental student.
-For more information, visit the South Park Inn website.

 Dr. Sarita Arteaga